 In general, if a company has a high EPS, it’s considered a good thing.
 Usually, investors see a high EPS as a sign that it has the capability to offer the following:

 Potential for sizable dividends.
-A high EPS can be a good indication that the company will offer sizable dividends for investors.
+A high Earnings Per Share can be a good indication that the company will offer sizable dividends for investors.

 In case you’re not clear on what a dividend is, it’s the distribution of the company’s earnings to a class of its shareholders.